 Durability and storage layout

-The WAL and segments protect writes, while on-disk storage, memory mapping, and quantization help tune cost and memory footprint.
+The WAL and segments protect writes, while on-disk storage, memory mapping, and quantization shift the balance between memory cost and latency — a win on one side is paid for on the other.

 Cluster mode